Gfssfa/idshwk5/README.md

 * segmentation

 ## run code at a HPC cluster
-Running code at my little cloude server needs too much time.
+Running code at my little cloud server needs too much time.
 Luckily, I have an account of a HPC cluster.
 ### build environment
 To run python scripts, firstly, we need to build environment.
 Most people may add side-packages at their base environment.
 A more graceful method is using environment tools like conda to build a special environment for a job.
 Activate the job's nevironment, add packages and run python scripts.
-The HPC cluster's job management system is powerd by IBM, if you use other system please follow your job system.
+The HPC cluster's job management system is powered by IBM, if you use other system please follow your job system.
 ``` bash
 # use module anaconda3 or you can install by yourself
 module load anaconda3